During 2022, global venture capital deals crossed the $225 billion barrier and are on track to beat the 2021 record of $330 billion.

-This article uses the terms ‘startup’ and ‘early stage company’ interchangeably, but it’s important to understand that most of the companies that Venture Capital firms work with are ‘early stage companies.’
+Note: This article uses the terms ‘startup’ and ‘early-stage company’ interchangeably, but most of the companies that venture capital firms work with are considered ‘early-stage companies.’

 Characteristics of firms being funded by venture capital